iiiyx/p106-100-p104-100/README.md

 __REMEMBER__: to make it work you must have at least 4-th generation Intel Core CPU with integrated video.
 Also you must certainly enable iGPU at BIOS (32-64 MB will be enough).
+And I don't know the way how to start OpenGL games on these mining cards.

 _Some BIOS require additional configurating._